How to Reduce a ban for Failing to Provide a Specimen.

 The court always treat this seriously, the principle is that a defendant who is clearly drunk should not be able to reduce the sentence by simply refusing to provide a specimen.

-If you think you may have a reasonable excuse see our defences page or call us on 0800 1399 999 for free advice and assessment.
+If you think you may have a reasonable excuse see our defences page or call us on 01623 600645 for free advice and assessment.

 If you are pleading guilty we can still help by presenting your case in the best possible light to ensure that you get the shortest ban possible.
 We deal with these sorts of cases on a daily basis, we are experts in this area of law.
 Your licence is extremely important to you and unless you simply cannot afford to have a specialist you should not risk your case with a general or Legal Aid lawyer.